-As one of only six states in the country to top 5,000 megawatts (MW) of wind energy and a growing solar sector, Illinois is clean energy leader.
+As one of only six states in the country to top 6,000 megawatts (MW) of wind energy (American Clean Power Association (ACP) 2021 Annual Report) and a growing solar sector, Illinois is a clean energy leader.
 As technology advances and prices decline, more opportunities arise to grow the state's clean energy economy.
-Illinois currently receives over $10.9 billion in investments from the renewable energy industry.
+Illinois has received over $15 billion in capital investments from the renewable energy industry.

-Wind prices have declined 70 percent in the last decade, and Illinois' capacity continues to grow.
-Wind accounted for seven percent of Illinois' overall electricity production in 2019, and the state currently ranks 6th in the nation for installed wind capacity, with 5,858 megawatts (MW).
-That's enough power for 1,268,900 homes!
-This is great news for over 8,000 people working in family-supporting careers in the wind industry alone.
-Wind has also contributed $49 million in annual state and local tax payments and an impressive $37 million in annual land lease payments for rural landowners.
+Wind prices have declined 72 percent since 2009, and Illinois' capacity continues to grow.
+Wind accounted for 11 percent of Illinois' overall electricity production in 2021, almost triple the amount generated a decade earlier.
+Illinois currently ranks 5th in the nation for installed wind capacity, with 7,037 megawatts (MW).
+That's enough power for almost 3 million homes!
+This is great news for the over 9,000 people working in family-supporting careers in the wind industry alone.
+Currently, there are 33 manufacturing facilities in Illinois dedicated to creating parts for the wind industry.
+These facilities provide employees with good-paying, family-supporting jobs making products for the wind industry.
+Wind has also contributed more than $57 million in annual state and local tax payments and an impressive $47 million in annual land lease payments for rural landowners.

 America's energy sector is in the midst of a major transition to a clean energy economy.
-According to Clean Jobs Midwest, more than 125,000 people were employed in a clean energy job prior to COVID-19 in Illinois.
-These jobs grew five times faster than the state’s overall employment in 2019, and there were twice the amount of clean energy jobs in the state than fossil fuel jobs.
-Renewable energy, which includes wind, solar and storage, is the second-largest clean energy employer in Illinois, with over 17,000 workers.
-The state also has the second-highest amount of manufacturing facilities in the Midwest.
-These 35 active manufacturing facilities provide thousands of good-paying, family-supporting jobs making products for the wind industry.
+According to Clean Jobs Midwest, in 2021, more than 120,000 people were employed in a clean energy job in Illinois, a five percent increase from 2020.
+Additionally, Illinois has regained roughly 55 percent of the clean energy jobs lost during the COVID-19 pandemic.
+Renewable energy, which includes wind, solar, and storage, is the second-largest clean energy employer in Illinois, with over 18,000 workers.

 Illinois is charging up with clean energy – and that's just smart!